Rotterdam as seen from a minaret

 At the foot of the mosque is a striking, water drop-shaped building that will rarely be seen and photographed from this angle.
 It is a pumping station of the Water Board of Schieland and Krimpenerwaard, designed by my esteemed former colleague Mari Baauw, still working for my former employer Royal HaskoningDHV.

 In the other direction, there is a much more monumental building: the Van Nelle factory, designed in the 1920s by architects Brinkman and van der Vlugt.
-The sun is kind to us this evening and sets just above this
+The sun is kind to us this evening and sets just above this Unesco world heritage.

 Golden and blue hours

 It is particularly nice that we are allowed to take photos from the minarets at this time, around sunset.
-The golden and blue hours, those are the occasions for which photographers are willing to rise early or, as in this case, climb a narrow staircase.
+The golden and blue hours, those are the occasions for which photographers are willing to rise early.
+Or, as in this case, climb a narrow staircase.

-The dome and the skyline
+Dome and skyline

 Thanks to Ramazan Aydogan for the organization and to Imam Bunyamin Yildiz and the mosque board for the hospitality!